Amills226/footballLabelGenerator/README.md

 For getting results on more data, put it into Data/Source_Images/Test_Images.
 The detector can handle videos as well as still images of most standard formats, although videos will take longer to detect (as they are comprised of a lot of frames).
 A 4:30 minute video takes about 5 minutes to process.
 Images are generally processed in an average of 0.05 seconds.

 From 3_Inference, run `python Detector.py --postfix _detected`.
-Feel free to use anything you like instead of \_detected; it's just that the default argument is \_catface (yes, something to clean up out of the code), and that is likely unrelated to your project.
+Feel free to use anything you like instead of `\_detected`; it's just that the default argument is `\_catface` (yes, something to clean up out of the code), and that is likely unrelated to your project.
 Again, there is a lot of output to the screen.

 ## Chapter 4